Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Informed Clues: 4/5
 **Very Good - Exceeds expectations**

-The clues are specific to TV Shows, mentioning recurring characters, weekly episodes, and the visual medium aspect.
-They avoid directly using the phrase 'TV Show'.
+The informed clues are reasonably specific to episodic narratives and character development over time, which are strong aspects of TV shows.
+They avoid using the answer word directly and offer distinct angles.

 ✅ Strengths:
 - Generally specific and relate to correct answer